 The Town is a defendant in various suits and claims incidental to its operations.
-Although the outcome of the litigation is not presently determinable, it is the opinion of the Town attorney that resolution of the matters will not have a material adverse effect on the financial position and results of operations of the Town.
+Although the outcome of the litigation is not presently determinable, it is the opinion of the Town attorney and Town management that resolution of the matters will not have a material adverse effect on the financial position and results of operations of the Town.